 Stakeholder Advisory Council members:

-- contribute to payments progress that benefits all Canadians by sharing your skills and experience;
+- contribute to payment progress that benefits all Canadians by sharing your skills and experience;

 - collaborate with other stakeholders in the payment ecosystem (consumers, retail, government, treasury and service providers);